-Deferred outflows of resources totaled \$1,028,052 for fiscal year 2016 and represents pension contributions subsequent to the measurement date and the change in proportion and differences between the College's contributions and proportionate share of pension contributions.
-See Note 12 to the financial statements for more details.
+Deferred outflows of resources totaled \$4,176,907 for fiscal year 2017 and represents pension contributions subsequent to the measurement date and the change in proportion and differences between the College's contributions and proportionate share of pension contributions.
+The increase from the prior year is due to the College's proportionate share of the change in assumptions and the net difference between projected and actual earnings on pension plan investments for the Teachers' and State Employees' Retirement System (TSERS).
+See Note 11 to the financial statements for more details.